TROSA Community Assignments

 TROSA community assignments also provide opportunities to learn marketable vocational and life skills, gain specialized training, and earn professional credentials.
 Residents’ accumulated experiences and successes in their community assignments are incorporated into their resumes and interview preparations.

 Our residents find that the life skills and talents learned and practiced through community assignments result in quick employment offers.
-For example, during TROSA’s 2021-2022 fiscal year, 99% of our residents in the “Work-Out” phase of our program secured employment.
+For example, during TROSA’s 2022-2023 fiscal year, 100% of our residents pursuing employment during the last phase of their treatment program secured job offers and/or were already employed by their graduation.
 Community assignments strengthen the foundation for steady employment, which is a predictor of long-term recovery.